 If the idea of planning ahead seems really daunting to you, then there is no need to worry because I’ve already done all the hard work for you!
 If you’re looking for a proven plan to maximize your profits all year long, then check out my course, The Reseller’s Guide to a Year in FBA: a Month by Month Guide to a Profitable Amazon Business.

 Imagine knowing exactly what to do in your Amazon FBA business every month of the year.
-Imagine what it would feel like knowing you were not missing out on any of the opportunities that will come your way in 2019.
+Imagine what it would feel like knowing you were not missing out on any of the opportunities that will come your way.

 Take action now and get The Reseller’s Guide to a Year in FBA: A Month by Month Guide to a Profitable Amazon Business.
-The package includes a 220-page ebook, monthly live webinars throughout 2019, over 12 hours of video training, and 4 special bonuses.
+The package includes a 240-page ebook, monthly live webinars throughout the year, over 12 hours of video training, and 4 special bonuses.

 So what about you?
 How are you making sure that you start the new year off on the right foot in your Amazon business?
 I’d love to hear from you in the comments below.